u2usvc/CSNotes/src/About.md

 Because of this I've decided to create this repository to document tested techniques and practical usage examples for different types of technology I come across in a form of quick references.

-I will be slowly populating this repository with content from my local notes - I have lots of things to share.
+**This is very far from being complete: I will be slowly populating this repository with content from my local notes, I have lots of things to share.**

 <div class="warning">